 Plastic Recycling Facts and Figures

-- It takes up to 500 years to decompose plastic items in landfills.
+- It takes hundreds of years to decompose plastic items in landfills.

-- According to EPA, 9.5% of plastic material generated in the U.S. Municipal Solid Waste (MSW) stream was recycled in 2014.
-Another 15% was combusted for energy, while 75.5% was sent to landfills.
-The landfilled proportion accounted for 18.5% by weight of MSW landfilled.
+- According to the EPA, 8.7% of plastic material generated in the U.S. Municipal Solid Waste (MSW) stream was recycled in 2018.
+Another 15.8% was combusted for energy, while 75.6% was sent to landfills.

-- Each year, about 25 million dollars is spent in the state of California to dispose of plastic waste in landfills.
+- Each year, about $25 million is spent in the state of California to dispose of plastic waste in landfills.

 Ocean Plastic Facts

-- Almost 8 million metric tons of plastic ends up in the world's oceans annually, according to a 2015 study from UC Santa Barbara.
+- Almost 4.8 million metric tons of plastic end up in the world's oceans annually, according to a 2015 study from the University of California Santa Barbara.

-- The plastic waste that is thrown away into seas every year can kill as many as 1,000,000 sea creatures.
+- The plastic waste that is thrown into seas every year can kill as many as 1 million sea creatures.

-- According to the Ellen MacArthur Foundation, there will be more plastic in the ocean than fish by 2050, while researchers believe the amount of ocean plastic will be 10 times greater by 2020.
+- According to the Ellen MacArthur Foundation, there will be more plastic in the ocean than fish by 2050.

-- Plos One, a scientific journal, estimates that five trillion pieces of plastic, weighing more than 250,000 metric tons, is afloat in oceans.
+- An article published in the journal Plos One estimates that 5.25 trillion pieces of plastic, weighing more than 260,000 metric tons, are afloat in oceans.

 Recycling Economic Facts

 - Only a very small percentage of recycled bottles are used to make new bottles.
-Coca-Cola sources only 7% of its plastic from recycled material, while Nestle Waters North America uses just 6% recycled contact.
+Coca-Cola sources only 20% of its packaging from recycled material, while Nestlé Waters North America uses just over 16% recycled content.

-- According to American Chemistry Council, currently, more than 80 percent Americans have access to different plastic recycling programs.
+- According to the American Chemistry Council, more than 60% of Americans have access to different plastic recycling programs.